- Aug 27, 2020

 A good example of this service is SoundCloud.
 It is a popular music sharing service, and is often likened to as the ‘YouTube’ for audio.
 You can use SoundCloud to host those songs you’re intending to add to your website.
 Alternatively, you can simply embed existing SoundCloud content into your website.

-To do this, click on the Share button while playing a track on SoundCloud.
+Here’s how to embed SoundCloud in WordPress.
+To di this, click on the Share button while playing a track on SoundCloud.
 In the pop-up menu that appears, toggle to the Embed tab and you will find the WordPress code you need in the box below.

 Copy this code and paste it in the text or code editor in your WordPress post or page.
 Before copying the code, you can change some options such as the playlist color and height.
 Likewise, you can enable or turn off autoplay Soundcloud.